Walk Or Ride Alongside The Ocean On The 20-Mile Tony Knowles Coastal Trail In Alaska

-If you want to get out and enjoy the scenery, the Coastal Trail in Alaska is a must-do if you’re in Anchorage.
-Coming in at 20 miles long one way, this could be an all-day adventure, or a quick outing to soak in the sunshine and fresh air.
+Simply put, if you want to get out and enjoy the scenery, the Coastal Trail in Alaska is a must-do if you’re in Anchorage.
+This epic trail could be an all-day adventure, or a quick outing to soak in the sunshine and fresh air.
 Traveling along the Cook Inlet, this is an urban stroll for those that want some breathtaking views of downtown Anchorage and beyond.
+Curious to learn more?
+Continue reading to learn why this multi-use trail in Alaska belongs on your outdoor bucket list!

 Originating in Kincaid Park, or at Elderberry Park in downtown Anchorage, this hike is filled with twists, turns, lagoons, plenty of wildlife, and miles upon miles of paved trail.
 You can also access the hike at numerous parks along the way.